bas-rustenburg/ace-presentation/ace.rst

 * Using a simple tool, we want to survey them to narrow down to a set of max 100 complexes that show changes in the protonation state.

+Once identified we will

-* Once identified, we will use alchemical free energy calculations, extended to sample protonation states, and perform experiments to validate them.
+* Use alchemical free energy calculations, extended to sample protonation states to *quantify the contribution*

+* Perform ITC experiments to validate them.

 ----